rotki/rotki/docs/installation_guide.rst

 You can find where the rotki application data is stored in the :ref:`rotki_data_directory`.

-To move your existing accounts from the application, you can copy the contents of application data directory to the data volume mount point.
+To move your existing accounts from the application, you can copy the contents of the application data directory to the data volume mount point.

 Assuming that you used the directory from the example, to move a specific account on linux, you have to run::